Battlelogium/Battlelogium/README.md

 * Powered by [CEFSharp](http://github.com/cefsharp/CEFSharp/)
 * Built with aesthetics in mind
 * Wraps Battlefield and Battlelog in one neat package
-* Full Steam Overlay support for Battlefield 3
+* Steam Overlay support for Battlefield 3 and **Battlefield 4**_*_
+* Steam In-Home Streaming for Battlefield 3 and 4
-* Start campaign with Steam Overlay support if Battlelog is not available
+* Start campaign with Steam support if Battlelog is not available
 * Does not modify or affect any Battlefield or Origin files
 * Open source and licensed under [GNU GPL v3](http://www.gnu.org/licenses/gpl.html)

-Configuration Options
+_*Steam overlay for x64 executables is available through the Steam Beta channel_ Configuration Options
 ---------------------